Berserk-Games/Tabletop-Simulator-API/docs/object.md

 ####scale(...)

-[<span class="ret boo"></span>](types.md)&nbsp;Scales Object by a multiple.
+[<span class="ret boo"></span>](types.md) Scales Object by a multiple.
 This does not set the Object to a specific scale, it scales the Object by the given multiple.

 !!!info "scale(scale)"
 	* [<span class="tag vec"></span>](types.md#vector) **scale**: Multiplier for scale.